How to Become a Data Analyst (With or Without Experience)

 Why Become a Data Analyst?

 The data analytics industry is growing at a rapid rate.
-The US Bureau of Labor Statistics states that the demand for data analysts will increase by 23% year-on-year from 2021 to 2031.
-What that means is that in the coming years, there are going to be a lot of employment opportunities.
+The US Bureau of Labor Statistics states that the demand for data analysts will increase by 23% year on year from 2021 to 2031.
+What it means is that in the coming years, there are going to be a lot of employment opportunities.

 Source: US Bureau of Labor Statistics

 Besides, since the day generative AI came into play, people have understood that data-related jobs are the future.
 Searches for “how to become a data analyst” have grown immensely.
-The Economic Times has predicted that by 2026, there will be 11.5 million additional data related jobs available globally, so this is encouraging for aspiring professionals.
+The Economic Times has predicted that by 2026, there will be 11.5 million additional data-related jobs available globally, which makes it encouraging for aspiring professionals.

 Skills Required to Become a Data Analyst